turbonemesis/constitution/README.md

 Just imagine how hard a country would be to maintain without a constitution!

-Bottom line is you need everyone's buy-in for any coding standards to be effective across an entire organization, and therefore to make your code easier to maintain.
+Bottom line is you need everyone's buy-in for any coding standards to be effective across an entire organization, and to make your code easier to maintain.

 One excellent way to get everyone's buy-in is to have everyone vote on the subject matter, and the voting requirement usually results in the author needing to alter the subject matter in a way that appeases everyone so that the author can get enough votes to get it passed--that my friends is what I encourage you to do with this.